edgestorejs/edgestore/packages/server/README.md

 By passing the `replaceTargetUrl` option, you can replace an existing file with a new one.
 It will automatically delete the old file after the upload is complete.

-You can also just upload the file using the same file name, but in that case, you might still see the old file for a while because of the CDN cache.
+You can also upload the file using the same file name, but in that case, you might still see the old file for a while because of the CDN cache.

 ```tsx
 const res = await edgestore.publicFiles.upload({